-4. Toxins: Most of the reagents used in the lab are toxic poisons.
+- 4. Toxins: Some of the reagents used in the lab may be toxic poisons.
 Ingestion, inhalation, and skin contact must be avoided.
 Even small amounts of some chemicals can kill.
-Lists of the lab chemicals used are available from the Chemistry Issue Room.
-We Instructors will provide specific safety/handling warnings as these materials are introduced into each lab exercise.

-5. Carcinogens: Some chemicals may be classified as carcinogenic (capable of causing cancer) in addition to the other hazardous properties (e.g. Benzene is a flammable liquid, is toxic, but also can induce leukemia with extended exposure).

-6. Radioactive materials typically are not used in these classes.

-7. Biohazards: Some exercises use moderately infectious microbes, human derived proteins, human blood etc. Items contaminated with these materials must be collected in specific RED Biohazard Waste containers or marked autoclave bins.

-8. Scientific glassware: If glass tubing or a thermometer must be inserted in a rubber stopper or cork, LUBRICATE IT so it goes in easily.
-If you don't it may break off and cut you!

-9. Handling and reporting of chemical spills: Notify me of any spill.
-I will decide if we can clean it up or will need help from the Issue Room.
-Some spills may only be cleaned up by professionals.
-I will make that decision in the event of a chemical spill.
-Once cleaned up, I will report the spill on the CNSM Incident Form.
-Please recall that any of us may call 911 on a campus telephone, and/or pull the fire alarm if necessary if a spill endangers us or others in the building.

-10. Broken glass and other sharp items: Broken glass must be cleaned up promptly, but NEVER put sharp items in the regular trash container!!
+Lists of the lab chemicals used are available from the CNSM Safety.
+We Instructors will provide specific safety/handling warnings as these materials are introduced into each lab exercise. - 5.
+Carcinogens: Some chemicals may be classified as carcinogenic (capable of causing cancer) in addition to the other hazardous properties.
+Example: Formalin, which is toxic, but also is classified by Cal/OSHA as a carcinogenic material.
+Many preserved specimens are floating in formalin.
+The preservative in a specimen jar should be clearly identified. - 6.
+Radioactive materials typically are not used in these classes. - 7.
+Biohazards: Some exercises use moderately infectious microbes, human derived proteins, human blood etc. Items contaminated with these materials must be collected in specific RED Biohazard Waste containers or marked autoclave bins. - 8.
+Scientific glassware: If glass tubing or a thermometer must be inserted in a rubber stopper or cork, LUBRICATE IT so it goes in easily.
+If you don't it may break off and cut you! - 9.
+Handling and reporting of chemical spills: Call CNSM Safety for assistance in cleaning up significant spills or spills which you do not feel capable of addressing safely.
+Once remediated, I will report the spill on the CNSM Incident Form.
+Call 911 (on a campus telephone, NOT a CELLPHONE) and/or pull the fire alarm if necessary to address a spill that may impact others in the building. - 10.
+Broken glass and other sharp items: Broken glass must be cleaned up promptly, but NEVER put sharp items in the regular trash!!
 Put them in the special "Broken Glass" box.
-We all must make sure broken glass box does not get over-full.
-Chemistry Issue Room personnel will provide new boxes as needed.
-Also, the box must not get wet or become too heavy.
-Brooms and dustpans are kept in the Issue Room for laboratory for broken glass clean-up.
-If the broken glass is contaminated with a hazardous material, it may not go into the broken glass box.
-Inform me and I will work with the Issue Room on proper packaging of such contaminated broken glass.
-Needles must be discarded into approved needle boxes
+Do not overfill these boxes and do not let the box get wet or too heavy.
+Brooms, dustpans etc. are available for laboratory clean-up jobs.
+If the broken glass is contaminated with a hazardous material, it must be packaged and labeled as hazardous waste.
+Needles must be discarded into approved needle boxes.